Beginner's Guide

 – WordPress Login Page

-After that, click on the Add New button at the top.
+Once you’re in the dashboard area, you can just go to: Dashboard >> Appearance >> Themes.
+After that, click on the ‘Add New Theme‘ button at the top.
 It takes you to the WordPress.org theme directory.

 Now, you can see a collection of themes.
 You can preview the themes, search by the names or keywords.
 And, also pick from the given categories: Featured, Popular, Latest, and Favorites.

-Search WordPress Themes to Install
+Options to Search WordPress Themes

-– Search WordPress Themes to Install
+Options to Search WordPress Themes

-Finally, you can click on Activate to publish the theme on your website.
+Finally, you can click on ‘Activate‘ to publish the theme on your website.

-WordPress allows the basic customization of themes easily.
-It means that you can make more changes to your site’s design yourself.
-You can simply click on the ‘Customize’ button next to the ‘Active’ status in the screenshot above.
+You can simply click on the ‘Customize‘ button next to the ‘Active‘ status in the screenshot above.
 Or you can from ‘Dashboard>>Appearance>>Customize‘.

 From the Customizer, you can easily change the colors, background, menu items, header, footer, icons, links, and other stylings.